Howletts & Port Lympne

 Should I wear a mask?

-Our staff will be wearing masks and relevant PPE when appropriate.
-We do not require our guests to wear a mask when visiting.
+Our staff will be wearing masks and relevant PPE when appropriate and guests are required to wear a mask when entering our gift shops.
+We do not require our guests to wear a mask around the outdoor areas.
 However, feel free to take additional precautions to ensure you and your family feel safe.

 Is safe parking available?